Residents living within the Urban Areas of the Kyogle Local Council Area may make application to connect to Council’s Urban Water System.

 Kyogle Water Supply

-Kyogle is located in the Richmond River catchment, and the water supply consists of an on-stream storage and weir on the Richmond River, raw water pumping station, and water treatment plant originally constructed in the 1930’s.
-There are three storage reservoirs located at Hill Street, Mount Street and James Street and the system is currently in the process of being augmented to include an additional 200Ml of off-stream storage for raw water, an upgrade and refurbishment of the water treatment plant and provision for fish passage over the weir structure.
+Kyogle is located in the Richmond River catchment, and the water supply consists of on-stream storage and weir on the Richmond River, raw water pumping station, and water treatment plant originally constructed in the 1930’s.
+There are three storage reservoirs located at Hill Street, Mount Street, and James Street and the system was recently augmented to include an additional 200Ml of off-stream storage for raw water, upgrade and refurbishment of the water treatment plant, and provision for fish passage over the weir structure.

 Bonalbo Water Supply